open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 Means that:

-* Rank 0 runs on node aa, bound to logical socket 1, cores 0-2.
+* Rank 0 runs on node aa, bound to logical package 1, cores 0-2.
-* Rank 1 runs on node bb, bound to logical socket 0, cores 0 and 1.
+* Rank 1 runs on node bb, bound to logical package 0, cores 0 and 1.
 * Rank 2 runs on node cc, bound to logical cores 2 and 3.

 Note that only logicical processor locations are supported.
 By default, the values specifed are assumed to be cores.
 If you intend to specify specific hardware threads then you must add the ``:hwtcpus`` qualifier to the ``--map-by`` command line option (e.g., ``--map-by rankfile:file=myrankfile:hwtcpus``).